10.2. Command-Line variable=value Build Variables

 % scons -Q RELEASE=bad_value foo.o

-scons: *** Error converting option: RELEASE
+scons: *** Error converting option: 'RELEASE'

-Invalid value for boolean option: bad_value
+Invalid value for boolean variable: 'bad_value'

 File "/home/my/project/SConstruct", line 3, in <module>